rathishsekhar/rathishsekhar/README.md

 - 🔭 I’m currently available for suitable data professional roles.
-- 🌱 I’m currently learning: Deep Learning - Large Language Models and implementing them.
+- 🌱 I’m currently learning: Deep Learning - Large Language Models and implementation.
 - 👯 I’m looking to collaborate on Datasciences for social good
 - 💬 Talk to me about: Data sciences - its impact on society, plants - ecology and sustainability
 - 😄 Pronouns: He/Him